 Episode 231: To Lead Or To Follow?
 Transcript

 That's a complete lie.
-Err, the mobile home park resident has just as much right to move as anyone else.
-Let's see what the options would be.
-They can sell their mobile home.
-They can sublease their mobile home.
-They could even go to the owner of another mobile home park and they'd happily pay to move them from that park to their other park.
+[0:13:49.4] ____ mobile home park resident has just as much right to move as anyone else, let's see what the options would be.
+They could sell their mobile home, they could sublease their mobile home.
+They could even go to the owner of another mobile home park, and they'd happily pay to move them from that park to their other park.
 The reason they don't leave is because it's a great value.
 Our rents are crazy, stupid, ridiculously unsustainably low.
-And even if we raise them up significantly, they still meet that criteria compared to all other housing forums.
-The key is we just all must become comfortable with being a leader.
+And even if we raise them up significantly, they still meet that criteria compared to all other housing forms.
+The key is, we just all must become comfortable with being a leader.

 This is Frank Rolfe, The Mobile Home Park Mastery Podcast, hope you enjoyed this, talk to you again soon.